NexiusTailer/Ultimate-Creator/README.md

 ## Thanks:
 Batka1337, Vitalik_Gonsor, TheHero, Apec, Magic_York, f0Re3t - help with testing
+Vip_Uzer, DANGER_Hidden, continue - some advices
 Crayder - some help with ColAndreas
-Vip_Uzer, DANGER_Hidden - some advices

 Special thanks to the huge number of authors whose ideas/developments were included in this script.